bahrmichael/aws-scheduler/README.md

 Run `setup/init_table.py` to setup the database.

-Create an input topic named `scheduler-input-{stage}` and a short term queue named `scheduler-queue-{stage}`.
+Create an SNS topic named `scheduler-input-{stage}` and a SQS queue named `scheduler-queue-{stage}`.
 Replace `{stage}` with the stage that you use for the serverless deployment, e.g. `dev`.
-Adjust the access policy as necessary.
+Adjust the access policies as necessary.

 ### Deploy
 1. Navigate into the project folder
-2. With a tooling of your choice create a venv
+2. With a tooling of your choice create and activate a venv
-3. `source venv/bin/activate`
-4. `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`
-5. `npm i serverless-python-requirements`
+4. `npm i serverless-python-requirements`
-6. `sls deploy`
+5. `sls deploy`

 Wait for the deployment to finish.
 Test the service by first attaching a function to the output topic and then send a few events to the input topic.

+You can disable the `user` check on the input event for your own deployment with the `ENFORCE_USER` environment variable.

 ## Performance
 We ran tests by sending events that included the scheduled timestamp in the payload.
 Once received we compared those timestamps with the current time.

 Our results showed that most of the events arrive within one second of the specified datetime and the rest within the next few seconds.

 The charts show the amount of events received on the y axis and the distribution by delay on the x axis.

-REGULAR SCALED

 ![Regular Scaled 100000 events wihtin 10 minutes](https://github.com/bahrmichael/aws-scheduler/raw/master/pictures/regular-scaled-100k-10m.png)
 ![Log Scaled 100000 events wihtin 10 minutes](https://github.com/bahrmichael/aws-scheduler/raw/master/pictures/log-scaled-100k-10m.png)